negative-spaces/negative-spaces.github.io/plateaus/practice.md

 >"How we do, think about, think-with our research practices—be they written, spoken, or danced—matters."
 (Loveless 2019, 70)

 That is what this project is about.
 Not a cartography, a trace of practice, a fixation operationalization or method, but an interference, a praxis, a doing and thinking (about) deep mapping

+- Gebert, Rosemary.
+“Form Drawing.”
+Child and Man 21, no. 1 (1987).
+- Steiner, Rudolf.
+“A Lecture on Eurythmy.”
+Archive.
+Rudolf Steiner Archive, August 26, 1923. https://rsarchive.org/Lectures/19230826p01.html.
+- McLucas, Clifford.
+“Deep Mapping.”
+Clifford McLucas.
+Accessed December 19, 2022. https://cliffordmclucas.info/deep-mapping.html.
+- Modeen, Mary, and Iain Biggs.
+“Deep Mapping and Slow Residency.”
+In Creative Engagements with Ecologies of Place: Geopoetics, Deep Mapping and Slow Residencies, 50–73.
+London: Routledge, 2020. https://doi.org/10.4324/9781003089773.
+- Bissell, Laura, and David Overend.
+“Regular Routes: Deep Mapping a Performative Counterpractice for the Daily Commute 1.”
+Humanities 4, no. 3 (September 2015): 476–99. https://doi.org/10.3390/h4030476.
+- Biggs, Iain.
+“Deep Mapping as an ‘Essaying’ of Place,” 2010. http://www.iainbiggs.co.uk/text-deep-mapping-as-an-essaying-of-place/.
+- ———.
+“Iain Biggs: Open Deep Mappings Today - a Personal Introduction.”
+ClimateCultures - Creative Conversations for the Anthropocene (blog).
+Accessed December 17, 2022. https://climatecultures.net/longer/open-deep-mappings/.
+- Bull, Michael.
+“Sounding Out the City: An Auditory Epistemology of Urban Experience.”
+In The Auditory Culture Reader, 2nd ed.
+Routledge, 2015.
+- Roberts, Les.
+“Deep Mapping and Spatial Anthropology.”
+Humanities 5, no. 1 (2016): 5. https://doi.org/10.3390/h5010005.
+- ———.
+Spatial Anthropology: Excursions in Liminal Space.
+Rowman and Littlefield, 2018.
+- Roberts, Les.
+“Spatial Bricolage: The Art of Poetically Making Do.”
+Humanities 7, no. 2 (June 2018): 43. https://doi.org/10.3390/h7020043.
+- Loveless, Natalie.
+How to Make Art at the End of the World: A Manifesto for Research-Creation.
+Duke University Press, 2019.
+- Certeau, Michel de.
+The Practice of Everyday Life.
+Translated by Steven Rendall.
+Berkeley: University of California Press, 1984.
+- Candy, Linda.
+“Practice Based Research: A Guide,” 2006, 19.
+- Brown, Andrew.
+“Soundwalking: Deep Listening and Spatio-Temporal Montage.”
+Humanities 6, no. 3 (September 2017): 69. https://doi.org/10.3390/h6030069.